garden-io/garden/docs/other-plugins/exec.md

 # Exec

-The `exec` plugin and corresponding `exec` action type allow you to run commands locally on the host (e.g. your laptop or on your CI runner).
+The `exec` plugin and corresponding `exec` actions allow you to run commands locally on the host (e.g. your laptop or your CI runner)—this is in contrast to running in a container.

-It's built-in which means you don't need to specify it in the project level configuration and you can simply add `exec` actions right away.
+This plugin is built-in which means you don't need to specify it in your project configuration.
+You can simply add `exec` actions right away.

 It's great for running auth scripts as well as executing various scaffolding scripts that need to run "locally".